 The Best Skincare Products With Evening Primrose Oil

 Yes, this is a pricey pick, but, as Koestline says, "a little goes a long way."
-She lauds the formula for being COSMOS NATURAL, meaning a third party has audited the ingredients, ingredient sourcing, and manufacturing process.
+She lauds the formula for being COSMOS certified, meaning a third party has audited the ingredients, ingredient sourcing, and manufacturing process.
 And that's important when it comes to a plant-based oil such as EPO, as you want to ensure you're getting the purest version possible in order to reap the full effects.

 "This is a fantastic nighttime face oil with retinol and vitamin A sourced from plant extracts," says Koestline of another one of her picks.
 "In addition to EPO, there are other calming ingredients as well to prevent retinol from irritating your skin."